 - Goal: The amount of parkland being actively managed after five years will be 74%, and after 20 years will be 98%.
-That is a significant step up from what has historically been actively managed, averaging just 10% before 2015. - Left unmanaged, natural resources in our parklands will continue to degrade, resulting in diminished opportunities for nature-based recreation and education, and wildlife habitat. - Sources of funding for initial restoration include the 2008 Legacy Amendment and Dakota County's Environmental Legacy Fund.
+That is a significant step up from what has historically been actively managed, averaging less than 15% prior to 2015. - Left unmanaged, natural resources in our parklands will continue to degrade, resulting in diminished opportunities for nature-based recreation and education, and wildlife habitat. - Sources of funding for initial restoration include the 2008 Legacy Amendment and Dakota County's Environmental Legacy Fund.